Terms and Conditions

 The person who will deal with your work will be the person you see and who writes to you with our letter of engagement.
 We will not hand you over to someone you do not know.

-When we write to you with our letter of engagement this will detail the name of the secretary/assistant to the person you will be dealing with and they will be pleased to take any message for you.
+When we write to you with our letter of engagement this will give the name of the secretary/assistant to the person you will be dealing with and they will be pleased to take any message for you.

 Your work will be undertaken by one of our lawyers.
 The Department Partner will have final responsibility for all work that we do for you.